boomshankerx/proxmox-truenas/README.md

 - TrueNAS 25.10+
 - Proxmox VE 8/9

-TrueNAS 25.10 has implmented API functionality that supports complete managment of iSCSI disk storage.
+TrueNAS 25.10 has implemented API functionality that supports complete management of iSCSI disk storage.

 There is currently no Web UI integration for this native plugin.
-Proxmox has indicated that they are working on the ability for storage plugins to better integrate into the UI in version 9.1.
-Until then the plugin can be configured in storage.cfg.
+Proxmox has indicated that they are working on the ability for storage plugins to better integrate into the WebUI.
+Progress updates can be tracked here: https://github.com/boomshankerx/proxmox-truenas/issues/113.
+Until then, the plugin can be configured in storage.cfg.

 ## Installation